 Two Armstrong Whitley A.W38 twin-engine bombers, each towing a glider landed at RAF Errol on 6 August 1943.
 RAF Errol at the time was a base for packing and air-dropping supplies to advancing troops using six Douglas C-47 Skytrain transport aircraft, (aka Dakotas) of RAF 271 Squadron.
 A pair of Airspeed As.51 Horsa I troop-carrying gliders were listed on the manifest of RAF Errol in 1943.
 It is conceivable that the goings on at Errol worried the Germans, a Luftwaffe reconnaissance aircraft of Luftwaffen-Führungsstab Ic (Command Staff) was detailed to photograph the Flugplatz (airfield) in April 1943.

 Arthur Roberton’s Fairey Swordfish V4380 was delivered from Fairey’s Blackburn factory on 26 April 1941 to 812 Naval Air Squadron, one of a batch of three hundred made.
 It took part in Operation EF, the Raid on Kirkness and Petsamo, on 30 July 1941.
 During the German Operation Barbarossa, Fleet Air Arm aircraft from the aircraft carriers HMS Victorius and HMS Furious attacked merchant vessels in the northern Norwegian port of Kirkness and the north Finnish port of Liinakhamari in Petsamo.
 Swordfish V4380 was one of nine Swordfish along with nine Fairey Albacores that attacked Petsamo.
-V4380 was transferred to 779 Squadron Fleet Requirements Unit at Gibraltar which was form on 1 October 1941.
+V4380 was transferred to 779 Squadron Fleet Requirements Unit at Gibraltar which was formed on 1 October 1941.
 In February 1942 it was back with 812 Squadron and on 8 September 1942 a tail wheel was broken on landing at RAF Docking (Norfolk).
 An engine failure occurred on 13 October 1942 on take-off from RAF Coltishall (Norfolk) and it appears it was then transferred up to 9 (P)AFU – (Pilots) Advanced Flying Unit) at Errol.
 Marked as written off following the crash at Longforgan on 19 March 1943.
 A notable Coltishall fighter pilot was Douglas Bader, appointed as leader of No. 242 Squadron, a mostly Canadian pilot Hurricane squadron.

 Liinakhamari, Petsamo was in part of the Finnish territory that was ceded to the Soviet Union in 1944 at the conclusion of their Continuation War.
 Following their armistice and with pressure put on the Finns by the Soviets to actively remove the occupying German forces in Lapland, the retreating Germans adopted a scorched earth policy and laid waste to the entire Northern half of the country.
 100,000 people lost their homes.
 The main strategic interest to the Germans was the nickel mines in the Petsamo region.